Is Paul Mampilly a scam, a fake or a fraud?

 Everything here is just my honest opinion.
-I’m not getting paid to write this review and I just say what I see to help my readers avoid work from home scams and discover the real money making programs.
+I’m not getting paid to write this review and I just say what I see to help readers avoid work from home scams and discover the best money-making programs.

 Who Is Paul Mampilly, Exactly?

-As a research assitant and professional speculator, he says he learned how to spot stocks that were about to go up and identify trends so he knew when to sell.
+As a research assistant and professional speculator, he says he learned how to spot stocks that were about to go up and identify trends so he knew when to sell.